-Jane Dickson (b.1952) lives and works in Chicago, IL.
+Jane Dickson (b.1952, Chicago, IL) lives and works in New York, NY.

-She completed her BFA (Magna cum Laude) of Visual Studies at Harvard University, MA in 1976 and previously earned a Studio Diploma at School of the Boston Museum of Fine Arts, MA.
-Dickson’s work has appeared in 40 solo exhibitions and nearly 200 group exhibitions in the United States, Europe, and Asia.
-Her pieces are in the permanent collections of 25 museums, including the Metropolitan Museum of Art, the Museum of Modern Art, the Whitney Museum of Art, the Art Institute of Chicago, the Library of Congress, the Victoria and Albert Museum, and the Brooklyn Museum of Art.
-Among her public art works is a series of 67 mosaics of New Year’s Eve “Revelers” installed in 2007 in the Times Square MTA Station.
-Dickson has received numerous grants and awards from institutions, including the National Endowment for the Arts, the American Academy of Arts and Letters, and the Joan Mitchell Foundation.
-She was elected a member of the National Academy of the Arts in 2014.
+Jane Dickson received her BFA at Harvard University and previously earned a Studio Diploma at School of the Boston Museum of Fine Arts.
+Dickson’s work has appeared in more than 40 solo exhibitions and nearly hundreds of group exhibitions in the United States, Europe, and Asia.
+Recently she has exhibited with galleries such as Perrotin, Shanghai, CN; James Fuentes, New York, NY; Stems Gallery, Brussels, BE; Nathalie Karg Gallery, New York, NY; Page Gallery, Seoul, KR; Saoh Gallery, Tokyo, JP; among others.
+The artist has shown in institutions such as Omi International Arts Center, Hudson, NY; UCCA Center for Contemporary Art, Beijing, CN; NSU Museum of Contemporary Art, Ft.
+Lauderdale, FL; The Whitney Museum of American Art, New York, NY; The Metropolitan Museum of Art, New York, NY; Schunck Museum of Art, Heerlen, Netherlands; Seoul Museum of Art, Seoul, KR; Hirschhorn Museum, Washington, DC; The Museum of the City of New York, New York, NY; The Fine Art Museum of Karaman, Karamay, CN; Museum Brandhorst, Munich, DE; MOCA, Los Angeles, CA; Kunsthalle Wien, Vienna, AUT; MoMA, New York, NY.
+Her works are in the permanent collections of 25 museums,including The Metropolitan Museum of Art, New York, NY; The Museum of Modern Art, New York, NY; the Whitney Museum of American Art, New York, NY; The Art Institute of Chicago, Chicago, IL; the Library of Congress, Washington D.C., CO; the Victoria and Albert Museum, London, UK and The Brooklyn Museum, New York, NY.
+Among her public projects, a serie of 67 mosaics of New Year’s Eve “Revelers” installed in 2007 in the Times Square MTA Station.
+Dickson has received numerous grants and awards from institutions, including BAU Institute Arts Residency Award - The Camargo Foundation, Residency Award Elizabeth Foundation, Commission F.R.A.C. de Haute Normandie, the National Endowment for the Arts, the American Academy of Arts and Letters, and the Joan Mitchell Foundation.